amp-pd/amp-pd-workflows/wgs/joint-discovery/README.md

 Prefer not to use preemptible VMs here.

 5- Increase memory available for VariantRecalibrator.
-For runs of around 4,000 samples, the 3g default memory was nowhere near sufficient.
-With higher values, like 32g, this step finished reliably and much more quickly (under 4 hrs).
+For runs of around 4,000 samples, the 3 GB default Java memory was nowhere near sufficient.
+With higher values, like 32 GB, this step finished reliably and much more quickly (under 4 hrs).

 6- Correct the path to gsutil for metrics gathering.